corporate events - private party comedy team building workshops south florida miami beach aventura biscayne

 The Miami-based troupe Just the Funny started the event four years ago, "to get the groups to finally start talking and working together," said David Christopher, co-founder of Just the Funny.
 They've played to packed audiences at the three previous jams.

 Five years ago, South Florida had only a couple of professional improv troupes, said Christopher, who created Just the Funny in 1999.
-Now, www.improvsouthflorida.com lists eight companies in the tri-county area.
+Now, there are eight companies in the tri-county area.
 Saturday's lineup will feature Impromedy, Just the Funny, Laughing Gas, Mod 27 and THEY improv.

 Improv is getting a boost from several quarters, Christopher said.
 Although it's been around since the 1950s, improv really hit its stride when television shows such as Whose Line Is It Anyway?, Saturday Night Live and MADtv began exposing it to broader audiences.
 "People have gotten interested from there and have formed their own groups and shows," Christopher said.